David Chartrand: Personal life

-Honors and awards
+Honours and awards

 Chartrand has received the Golden Eagle Award from the Indigenous Women's Collective and the Eagle Feather from the Friendship Centres of Ontario.
 His picture has been placed on the Honour Wall of Fame at the Indian and Métis Friendship Centre of Winnipeg.

-Chartrand was a recipient of the Queen Elizabeth II Golden Jubilee Medal, created in 2002 to commemorate the 50th anniversary of Queen Elizabeth II's ascension to the throne.
+In 2002, Chartrand was a recipient of the Queen Elizabeth II Golden Jubilee Medal, created to commemorate the 50th anniversary of Queen Elizabeth II's ascension to the throne.

 In 2004, he received The Manitoba Order of the Sash by resolution of the Métis Nation at the 36th Annual General Assembly of the Manitoba Metis Federation.

-In 2012, he received an Honorary Doctor of Laws degree from the University of Winnipeg.

-Also in 2012, Chartrand received Queen Elizabeth II's Diamond Jubilee Medal.
+In 2012, he received an Honorary Doctor of Laws degree from the University of Winnipeg and Queen Elizabeth II's Diamond Jubilee Medal.

-In 2013, he was invested into the Order of Manitoba.

-Also in 2013, he received the Order of the Métis Nation at the Métis National Council Annual General Assembly on March 24, 2013.
+In 2013, he was invested into the Order of Manitoba and received the Order of the Métis Nation at the Métis National Council Annual General Assembly.

 In 2017, he received the Sovereign's Medal for Volunteers.

 In 2022, he became the first Indigenous recipient of the Lifetime Achievement Award from the India Canada Cultural and Heritage Association.

-Also in 2022, Chartrand received the Lanza Llanera Order of Democracy from the Republic of Colombia’s Assembly of Meta Department.
+That same year, Chartrand received the Lanza Llanera Order of Democracy from the Republic of Colombia’s Assembly of the Meta Department.

 In June 2023, he received the Queen Elizabeth II Platinum Jubilee Medal at an Extraordinary General Assembly held to ratify the Red River Métis treaty with Canada.

 On February 20, 2025, Chartrand received the King Charles III Coronation Medal from Governor General Mary Simon for leadership and for providing educational and health care opportunities for the Red River Métis.